 - School visits are hard work.
 Make it easier on yourself by staying in your comfort zone when you need to.
-For instance, I hate eating lunch in the teachers' lounge.
+For instance, I prefer not to eat lunch in the teachers' lounge.
 I'm tired of talking all morning and hate the thought of feeling pressure to make small talk.
 I need quiet down time.
-My solution is to tell them I'm going outside for some fresh air and a walk.
-That seems more polite than "Shut up and leave me alone."
+My solution is go outside for a walk.
 The walk really helps my energy level and the quiet time recharges me.
 But then, that's just me.

-- If you go outside the building at lunch time, you may find yourself locked out.
-Many schools nowadays lock their buildings after the morning arrivals and require that you be buzzed back in.
+- If you go outside the building at lunch time, you will probably find yourself locked out.
+Most schools nowadays lock their buildings after the morning arrivals and require that you be buzzed back in.
 Don't panic.
 Ring the buzzer, which is usually located within plain site of the door.
 Someone from the office will do a quick fingerprint scan, run an FBI check, and buzz you back in (unless your morning presentation was particularly crappy or you failed the FBI check).

 - Most schools are stretched for money, so they want to get as much out of an author visit as possible.
 "How I Became a Writer" isn't always enough.
 Try to add something to your presentation that teachers can use in the classroom - preferably some concrete writing tips for the kids.